halso/Vaider/Documents/Prds/VaiderPrd.md

 ## 8. Other Notes

-*   **Experimental Programs**: During development of the project a number of experimental programs will be used to try out various technologies employed in the system before working on the production code.
-These will include:
-    - One that creates and runs a simple Hello World MCP server that can be run and tested by an Agent that just says "Hello Agent" and tells it the current time.
-    - One that takes a test-input video file and sends it to Gemini to get a description of it.
+    To be added to later.

 ## TO DO LATER

-    3.1 Competitive Analysis
+### 3.1 Competitive Analysis
-Comparison to Other Tools: Provide a brief analysis of similar tools in the market, highlighting what makes Vaider unique and why developers would choose it.
+* Comparison to Other Tools: Provide a brief analysis of similar tools in the market, highlighting what makes Vaider unique and why developers would choose it.

-    Risk Management
+### Risk Management

-- Model Dependency: Over-reliance on Gemini 1.5 Pro may limit accessibility.
+* Model Dependency: Over-reliance on Gemini 1.5 Pro may limit accessibility.
 Mitigation: add support for open models and alternatives in V2.

-- Looping Agent Behavior: Agent retry loops on malformed video descriptions could delay output.
+* Looping Agent Behavior: Agent retry loops on malformed video descriptions could delay output.
 Mitigation: future fail-safe timeout + coder notification mechanism planned.

-  - V2 Features:
+### V2 Features

-    - Support additional video-processing AI services beyond Google Gemini (e.g., OpenAI video models, Anthropic Claude Vision, open-source models).
+* Support additional video-processing AI services beyond Google Gemini (e.g., OpenAI video models, Anthropic Claude Vision, open-source models).